Jennifer, Hecate, Macbeth, William McKinley, and Me, Elizabeth: Origins

 Konigsburg recognized that her children were "suburban kids, comfortable/uncomfortable kids".
 Their experiences were quite unlike her own, more like her former students at Bartram School for Girls in Jacksonville, Florida; they were "softly comfortable on the outside and solidly uncomfortable on the inside."

 She wrote for the Book of Junior Authors that Jennifer, Hecate was "based upon what happened when my daughter was the newcomer to our apartment house in Port Chester, New York" where the family had relocated from Jacksonville in 1962.

 Controversy

 Some controversy regarding Konigsburg's works has concerned censorship, she told Scholastic Teachers.
 For example, "there are people who don't like Jennifer, Hecate ... because the little girl pretends to be a witch."

 Adaptation

-The book was turned into an NBC Children's Theatre feature called Jennifer and Me that aired on March 3, 1973.
+The book was turned into an NBC Children's Theatre feature titled Jennifer and Me that aired on March 3, 1973.
 Peabody Award winner June Reig produced, directed and wrote the special.